Debt Snowball Spreadsheet Template + Guide (Debt Free 2023)

 All of the Spock-like mathematicians out there prefer this method.
 Based on the math alone, the debt avalanche method always pays off faster than the debt snowball method.

-And that brings us to the question, “which one is better, the snowball method and the debt avalanche?”
+And that brings us to the question, “Which one is better, the snowball method and the debt avalanche?”

 When we compare the two methods, and If everything else is equal, it is clear to us that the debt avalanche will pay off your debts faster than the debt snowball.
 It will, however, provide you with positive reinforcement more slowly.